Finally, some real programming!

 And, lastly, the compiled ROM is the SNES_01.sfc file.
 This is what you should open in an emulator.
 I recommend the MESEN-S emulator.
 The usual file extension for SNES files are .sfc or .smc.
 SFC for Super Famicom and SMC for Super Magicom (a cartridge dumper / copier from the old days).

-Now, I had written a library of code (EasySNES), but I did not use most of it here.
+By the way, I had written a library of code (EasySNES), but I did not use most of it here.
 I was discussing the matter with some friends, and I feel that SNESdev could be taught better with simpler examples, and the library will just obfuscate what is really going on.

 (SNESdev SNES SFC Super Nintendo Super Famicom programming tutorial)